devJasonClarke/Apollo-technical-challenge/README.md

 ```
 REACT_APP_MORALIS is the API key from your Moralis account.
 Create an account here [Moralis](https://moralis.io/)

-REACT_APP_TOKEN_ADDRESSES is the MegaKongs MegaKongs contract provided by Apollo FE Challenge challenge docs.
+REACT_APP_TOKEN_ADDRESSES is the MegaKongs contract provided by Apollo FE Challenge challenge docs.

 REACT_APP_ETH_WALLET is the Ethereum wallet provided by Apollo FE Challenge challenge docs.

 Once these are added the project should be now be ready for local development.

-## 🔧 Running the tests
-Explain how to run the automated tests for this system.

-## 🚀 Deployment
+## 🚀Deployment
 - This application is successfully deployed on [Vercel](https://apollo-ten-taupe.vercel.app/).
 - To deploy this application, first fork it on Github.
 - Create an account at [Vercel](https://vercel.com/) if you do not have one already.
 - After creating an account, select add new project.
 - Under Import Git Repository, select continue with Github.
-- After that import the project from the list of your Github projects.
+- Next import the project from the list of your Github projects.
 - There is no need to change the build settings.
 - Under the Environment Variables section add the .env variables from [Installing](#installing).
 - Click deploy and your application will be live in a few seconds 🎉.

-## ⛏️ Tools
+## ⛏️Tools
 - [React.Js](https://www.mongodb.com/) - Frontend Library
 - [Rainbowkit](https://www.rainbowkit.com/) - The best way to connect a wallet
 - [Moralis](https://moralis.io/) - Bridge the development gap between Web2 and Web3.